By Russ and Tiña De Maris

 Like any other RV, one of the best things to do is to find a big empty parking lot and start “getting the feel for it.”
 Set up safety cones (or cardboard boxes) and get the firsthand feel for turning, backing and maneuvering.

 If you’ve experienced other, “smaller” RVs, then you already have a handle on moving up to the bigger coach.
 Just understand that acceleration is a bit slower, stopping distances are longer, and that gauging your turns is a bit different.
 With the longer wheelbase, the tendency of newbies is to “oversteer.”
-Practice moving the rig over and you may find out how little wheel movement it takes to actually move the rig – it just takes a little longer for the whole bus to come with you.
+Practice moving the rig over and you may find out how little wheel movement it takes to actually move it – it just takes a little longer for the whole bus to come with you.

 And on the subject of mirrors, hopefully you’ll have more than one per side on your rig.
 Adjust one of the right-side mirrors a bit “in” so you can spot people riding in your blind spot.
 Or add on a BIG convex mirror.